miklevin/MikeLev.in/_posts/2025-01-02-one-card-flow.md

 long-term flexible utility of this as one of the generic card widget types I can forever tap.
-For example, I really want to make some sort of markdown-to-HTML converter for copy/pasting meeting agendas without volunteering that data to some anonymous web hosted app that offers such services for free&#151;at the mere cost of your data!
+For example, I really want to make some sort of markdown-to-HTML converter for copy/pasting meeting agendas without volunteering that data to some anonymous web hosted app that offers such services for free—at the mere cost of your data!
 Take that in-house!

 ### The Pipeline Philosophy